wp-plugins/zedity/readme.txt

 * **Time and Money Saving**: what used to take hours, takes only minutes with Zedity.
 For instance, the example above can be done in less than 10 seconds with Zedity, i.e. much much less than what it'd take if you attempted to do it with HTML, CSS and JS codes!
 Furthermore, since you can do it without hiring developers, you can save money too!

+Download Zedity plugin now and see the difference for yourself!

 >Zedity is already available in multiple languages, in addition to **English**:
 **Czech**, **French**, **German**, **Greek**, **Indonesian**, **Italian**, **Polish**, **Russian**, **Spanish**, **Ukrainian**.
 Looking for a language that is not available yet?
 Be the first to translate Zedity into your language to [enter the "Hall of Fame" and get rewarded too!](http://zedity.com/translate/)